 How you can help

-By familiarising yourself with potential breeding locations you can help reduce disturbance to a nesting site and know to look out for their camouflaged nests.
+By familiarising yourself with the potential breeding locations you can help reduce disturbance to a nesting site by avoiding these areas.

 Reduce the disturbance on the water by only landing boats on designated sites, keep water sports away from the shoreline, respect speed limits and minimise noise near breeding sites.

-Help spread the word about the importance of our coastline for beach nesting birds and how everyone can help our iconic species by following these key guidelines.
+Help spread the word about the importance of our coastline for beach nesting birds and how everyone can help our iconic species by following these clear guidelines.
+If you do see evidence of wildlife crime, then please do report this to your local wildlife crime officer using the police 101 number.

 Beach nesting birds in Essex